 Check out examples

 Do your research; there are lots of examples to draw inspiration from.
-Here are just a couple of examples we’ve developed for our gorgeous clients here in sunny London:
+Here is our example we’ve developed for our gorgeous clients here in London:

 Canada life Investments – Lombard Street, Bank, London